 So you see chicken thighs on sale this week or you might have some in your freezer and you’re wondering – what the heck should I do with these things??
 Listen, these chicken thighs are SO easy to make it’s kinda laughable – but the level of deliciousness is no laughing matter.

-Why are they the perfect main, you ask???
+Why are they the perfect main dish, you ask???

 - Chicken thighs are super juicy and hard to overcook

 - The contrast of the crunchy bacon with the soft tender chicken is excellent